White River National Forest

 National Register 3/6/1987, 5PT.162

 Located on a corner lot, this circa 1888 wood frame two-story Queen Anne style residence’s most distinctive architectural feature is a two-story rectangular bay set at an angle on its northeast front corner.
 Exterior walls are clapboard covered.
 The complex roof includes a steeply pitched hipped portion and an off-center front gable that is faced with cut shingles.
-A large shed roofed porch with turned posts and a spindle frieze runs across the north facade.
+A large shed roofed porch with turned posts and a spindle frieze runs across the north façade.
 Listed under Historic Resources of Aspen Multiple Resource Area.
+(1986 photograph.)

 D.E.
 Frantz House